piotr-czarnecki07/blogging-platform-api/readme.md

 # IMPORTANT

-The database might be unavailable due to the limitations of the free plan. \
+The database might be unavailable due to the limitations of the provider's free plan. \
-In such a case, the API will not work and will return a verbose exception. \
+In such a case, the API will not work and will return a verbose exception.

 # Overview